eyaprak/eyaprak/README.md

 ### Hi there 👋 My name is Emrullah Yaprak

 ### About Me
-✨ I am self-motivated,focused and versatile statistician and programmer.
+✨ I am self-motivated,focused and programmer.
 I am fond of web development and software development in general.

 - 💻 I’m currently working on MERN Stack apps.
 - ⏫ I’m currently improving my MERN Stack skills.